2016–17 Ukrainian Amateur Cup

-The 2016-17 Ukrainian Amateur Cup season was scheduled to start on August 31, 2016.
+The 2016-17 Ukrainian Amateur Cup was the 21st season of the national football cup competition for amateur teams, which was scheduled to start on August 31, 2016.

 The cup holders FC Rochyn Sosnivka (Hirnyk) were defeated by FC ODEK Orzhiv in quarterfinals.

 Participated clubs

 In bold are clubs that were active at the same season AAFU championship (parallel round-robin competition).